March 31, 2013

 [IMAGE] airport art

-I hate non-stop flights, but if I have to connect I love doing it in Detroit.
+I much prefer non-stop flights, but if I have to connect I love doing it in Detroit.
 That’s where, no matter how weary, hungry, cranky, or achy I may be (the rest of my entourage of seven dwarfs are: woozy, punchy, and needadrinky), I suddenly turn into a little kid, totally charmed and endlessly bemused by DTW’s grinducing and ultra-groovy tunnel of shifting color love.
 The experience is very much like being inside of a lava lamp.
 If that’s your kinda thing.
 I admit it’s my idea of a good time, but hey, so is standing in front of 30-foot windows during a violent storm, steadying a tiny video camera.
 As I said, artists are a little bit crazy.

 [IMAGE] airport art